snootched/cb-lcars/README.md

   - [lovelace-animated-background](https://github.com/rbogdanov/lovelace-animated-background) - Allows for animated/video backgrounds on the dashboard (stars look great.)
 Additionally, Home Assistant natively supports background images (can be configured in UI from 2024.6+)
   - [lovelace-wallpanel](https://github.com/j-a-n/lovelace-wallpanel) - Great panel-mode features - including hiding side/top bars, screensaver function (with cards support)

+---

+# Getting Started

+## Install CB-LCARS Templates

+Per custom-button-card documentation, template definitions are added to your dashboard's YAML file.

+A valid YAML file of all the LCARS templates is provided as [cb-lcars-full.yaml](./cb-lcars-full.yaml)

+1. Copy the full contents of [cb-lcars-full.yaml](./cb-lcars-full.yaml) into the YAML of your dashboard.
+2. To use the debug option in `cb-lcars-card-base`, create an input helper boolean in your Home Assistant instance named `input_boolean.lcars_ui_debug`

 ## HA-LCARS Theme Setup